Co-defendant in Central Park jogger case is exonerated

 The brutal assault on Meili, a 28-year-old white investment banker who was in a coma for 12 days after the attack, was considered emblematic of New York City’s lawlessness in an era when the city recorded 2,000 murders a year.

+Her assault happened on a night when several other people had been attacked in the park by groups of youths.

 Five teenagers were convicted in the attack on Meili and served six to 13 years in prison.
-Their convictions were overturned in 2002 after evidence linked a convicted serial rapist and murderer, Matias Reyes, to the attack.
+Their convictions were thrown out in 2002 after evidence linked a convicted serial rapist and murderer, Matias Reyes, to the attack.
+Reyes told investigators he alone had been responsible for Meili’s assault.

 Prosecutors who reviewed the case had concluded the teenagers’ confessions, made after hours of interrogations, were deeply flawed.